 Recruitment & Selection

-The third result emerging from the data is the preference for social networks in recruitment of new staff, this contrasts with Australian firms where newspaper advertisements are the prevalent way to attract applicants to new positions (Wooden and Harding 1998).
+The third result emerging from the data is the preference for social networks in the recruitment of new staff, this contrasts with Australian firms where newspaper advertisements are the prevalent way to attract applicants to new positions (Wooden and Harding 1998).
 The third hypothesis is thus:

 H3 : Recruitment in countries with a collective nature, such as Vietnam, is primarily conducted through social networks.